Externships for Academic Credit

 The United Nations Building in Geneva

 Michigan Law offers students the opportunity to participate in a semester-long externship in Geneva during the winter term each year with leading intergovernmental and nongovernmental (NGO) institutions.
 Students are immersed in the work of these international institutions and closely supervised by their legal staffs.
 They have an opportunity to explore how international legal regimes intersect with such diverse fields as trade, human rights, intellectual property, environment, telecommunications and health.
 Externs participate in a contemporaneous seminar intended to provide them substantive context for their externships by focusing on the roles and practices of international organizations and NGOs and the place of law in their work.
-The Geneva externship is managed by the Center for International and Comparative Law.
-Interested students should contact Theresa Kaiser-Jarvis, Assistant Dean for International Affairs, at email@example.com.
+The Geneva externship is managed by Amy Sankaran, director of externships and pro bono programs.
+The faculty supervisor for the students and the Geneva-based program coordinator is Anna Nicol, adjunct clinical assistant professor of law.

 Students participating in the Law School's semester-long South Africa Externship Program, which marked its 15th anniversary in 2010, have been placed in both governmental and nongovernmental organizations, including the Legal Resources Centre in Cape Town, Durban, and Johannesburg, in law clinics headquartered at various law schools in South Africa, and in human rights organizations.
 The South Africa externship takes place during the winter academic term and is managed by the Office of Student Life.